 Many local and state governments have enacted noise ordinances that apply to vehicles, including regulations specifically targeting loud music.

-- State Laws: Some states have specific laws regulating the volume of music in vehicles.
+- Some states have specific laws regulating the volume of music in vehicles.
 These laws can include general noise level restrictions or specific prohibitions on playing music that can be heard from a certain distance away.

 Legal Consequences of Violating Noise Regulations